PRESSING FORWARD INTO ETERNAL LIFE

 And then Paul makes a statement that simply does not fit our Christian beliefs.

 And so, somehow, to attain to the resurrection from the dead.
-(Philippians 3:11—NIV)
+(Philippians 3:11)

 That Paul is speaking here of literal resurrection, of being raised from the dead, is suggested by the fact that at the end of the same chapter Paul mentions the bodily resurrection.

 Who, by the power that enables him to bring everything under his control, will transform our lowly bodies so they will be like his glorious body.
-(Philippians 3:21—NIV)
+(Philippians 3:21)

 Seldom do Christian preachers emphasize that the resurrection to eternal life, the resurrection that will occur when the Lord returns, must be attained.
-Consider also Paul’s previous words in the third chapter of Philippians.
+Consider also Paul’s previous words in Philippians chapter three.
 The aged Apostle was laying everything aside that he might attain to the resurrection from the dead.

 Paul did not mean he could attain to the resurrection of his mortal body prior to the sounding of the last trumpet.
 Paul is showing us rather that we cannot take for granted that we shall join the ranks of those who will descend with Jesus and install the Kingdom of God on the earth.